-Thrill of Victory; Agony of Defeat; & Joy of Learning
+Thrill of Victory, Agony of Defeat, and Joy of Learning

 Posted by Orrin Woodward on August 24, 2013

-The next set of events I experienced in slow-motion although the game pace was extremely fast on the court.
-Holger passed the ball to me and I quickly launched a bomb from downtown that hit the mark making it 7–5.
-Because we had played “buckets” the whole series, the scoring team keeps the ball until the defense stops them.
-Bill inbounded the ball to me and we looked to continue our rally.
-Over the years, Bill and I have played a ton of basketball together and when we made eye contact and nodded, I knew exactly what he wanted to do without a word being communicated.
-For it was time to execute a series of flawless pick-and-rolls and end this game or we would have to confront the BoB again on Day 7.
-I dribble to the left into a beautiful screen set by Bill that checked Morgan.
+The next set of events I experienced in slow motion, although the game pace was extremely fast on the court.
+Holger passed the ball to me, and I quickly launched a bomb from downtown that hit the mark, making it 7–5.
+Because we had played “buckets” the whole series, the scoring team would keep the ball until the defense stopped them.
+Bill inbounded the ball to me, and we looked to continue our rally.
+Over the years, Bill and I have played a ton of basketball together, and when we made eye contact and nodded, I knew exactly what he wanted to do without a word being communicated.
+For it was time to execute a series of flawless pick-and-rolls and end this game, or we would have to confront the BoB again on day seven.
+I dribbled to the left into a beautiful screen set by Bill that checked Morgan.
 Birtles, however, quickly rushed in front of me to stop my wide open shot.
-Noticing the overplay by Birtles, Bill rolled to the hoop and I hit him with a perfect bounce pass that he caught in stride for the layup making it 7–6.
+Noticing the overplay by Birtles, Bill rolled to the hoop and I hit him with a perfect bounce pass that he caught in stride for the layup, making it 7–6.

-Two more beautiful screens by Bill allowed left me open for running layups that pushed us into the lead 8–7.
-Finally, the BoB stopped our surge and we traded baskets to make it 9–8 with BoB dribbling the ball intent on tying it up.
+Two more beautiful screens by Bill left me open for running layups that pushed us into the lead 8–7.
+Finally, the BoB stopped our surge, and we traded baskets to make it 9–8 with the BoB dribbling the ball intent on tying it up.
 A shot by Birtles bounced long off the rim into my arms around the free-throw line.
-I quickly dribble to the top-of-the-key, hoping to catch the BoB napping, to take a quick shot.
+I quickly dribble to the top of the key, hoping to catch the BoB napping, to take a quick shot.
 I turned to face the hoop and made eye contact with Steve Morgan in a dead sprint towards me.
 I made up my mind to shoot anyway and arced a moon ball that took forever to come down.
-Somehow the shot just avoided the outstretched hands of Morgan and he turned around just in time to see the moon-ball swish through the net.
+Somehow the shot just avoided the outstretched hands of Morgan, and he turned around just in time to see the moon ball swish through the net.
 PC Team was up 10–8 with just one more point to go!

-Bill shot the potential game winning shot that just missed but Holger’s offensive rebounding gave us two more shots at victory.
+Bill shot the potential game-winning shot that just missed, but Holger’s offensive rebounding gave us two more shots at victory.
 Incredibly, both layups rolled on the rim but refused to fall.
 Three game-winning shots, in other words, but no points!
-The BoB rebounded and took possession down 10-8.
+The BoB rebounded and took possession.
 Steve, guarded by me, dribbled to the right to lead me into Kirk’s screen.
-However, as Kirk attempted to roll, one of his calf muscles popped and he collapsed in pain on the court.
-He was not getting back up and just like that, the series and summer was was over due to an injury.
-Since we were leading by the required two points, the game ended in our victory, by an injury forfeit, winning Day 6 2 games to 1 and the Day Series 4 days to 2.
+However, as Kirk attempted to roll, one of his calf muscles popped, and he collapsed in pain on the court.
+He was not getting back up, and just like that, the series and summer were over due to an injury.
+Since we were leading by the required two points, the game ended in our victory, by an injury forfeit, winning day six two games to one and the day series four days to two.
 Thankfully Kirk, who is a former physical therapist, is recovering nicely and preparing for next year.

-Only people who are free mid-morning everyday can enjoy this type of fun.
-Further, only people who understand and apply the PDCA process can enjoy the mental chess-match of two winning teams engaged in war.
+Only people who are free mid-morning every day can enjoy this type of fun.
+Further, only people who understand and apply the PDCA process can enjoy the mental chess match of two winning teams engaged in war.
 Next summer promises to be even better as I am planning to form teams of PC Primers Leader pins.
-Each three man team will compete in a Gus Macker like tournament at 10 am in the morning while everyone else is working.
-LIFE Leadership is about Having Fun, Making Money, and Making a Difference and this definitely fits in the Fun category!
-Why not get free and join a team to battle it out in a 3-on-3 basketball tournament?
-And, since some people don’t like basketball, maybe other free LIFE Leaders will initiate a golf/volleyball/baseball/football/etc tournament?
+Each three-man team will compete in a Gus-Macker–like tournament at 10 a.m. in the morning while everyone else is working.
+LIFE Leadership is about Having Fun, Making Money, and Making a Difference, and this definitely fits in the Fun category!
+Why not get free and join a team to battle it out in a three-on-three basketball tournament?
+And since some people don’t like basketball, maybe other free LIFE Leaders will initiate a golf/volleyball/baseball/football/etc. tournament.